 Corrected (L68) Although mussels were taken from the “fucoid belt to minimize differences in depth” the fucoid belt could vary from location to location depending on wave exposure, salinity etc.

 Thanks for the comment.
-Please note that mussels live from the upper littoral to a depth of 30 meters, relative to this range variability of the depth of the fucoid belt is small.
 We have removed the reference to the choice of the fucoid belt as a way to standardize depth from Materials and Methods.
+However, mussels occur from the upper littoral down to a depth of 30 meters, and the variability of the depth of the fucoid belt is quite small as compared to this range.

 Line 190 : The breakdown of the equation doesn’t make sense, the text states “where PT – proportion of T-morphotype.”
 Is the “-“ here supposed to be “=”.